Columbia airport prepares for big crowds for March Madness

-COLUMBIA, S.C. — Starting tomorrow, basketball fans from all over the country will be flying in and driving in to Columbia, especially with two number one seed teams playing at the Colonial Life Arena.
+COLUMBIA, S.C. — Starting tomorrow, basketball fans from all over the country will be flying and driving in to Columbia, especially with two number one seed teams playing at Colonial Life Arena.

-Experience Columbia estimates 25,000 visitors in the capital city impacting hotels, roads, and of course, the airport.
+Experience Columbia estimates 25,000 visitors will enjoy the capital city, impacting hotels, roads, and of course, the airport.

-Full coverage: Events, need to known info for March Madness in Columbia
+Full coverage: Events, need to know info for March Madness in Columbia

-“We’re excited," Lynne Douglas with the Columbia Metropolitan Airport shares, "We definitely have the welcome mat out, the welcome banners, floor clings all over the terminal welcoming them.
-Our partners with Experience Columbia SC will be out here beginning tomorrow for the next couple of days also with their welcoming group.”
+“We’re excited," says Lynne Douglas with Columbia Metropolitan Airport.
+"We definitely have the welcome mat out, the welcome banners, floor clings all over the terminal welcoming them.
+Our partners with Experience Columbia will be out here beginning tomorrow for the next couple of days also with their welcoming group.”

 RELATED: Where to park for March Madness